• Recipes

 • the flavor and satisfying quality of potatoes

-• the extra creaminess and health benefits of pureed cauliflower
+• the extra creaminess and nutrition of pureed cauliflower

 • NO milk, butter or oil!